dji-sdk/Mobile-SDK-Doc/source/cn/introduction/ui_library_introduction.md

 ##### iOS

   You can subclass widgets to override initialize and view update methods to customize the look.
-For easy customization, each widget exposes the underlying data as property.
-Please refer to API documentation for more details.
+For easy customization, each widget exposes the underlying data it is using as properties.
+Please refer to [API documentation](http://developer.dji.com/api-reference/ios-uilib-api/Widgets/AutoExposureLockWidget.html) for more details.

 ##### Android

-  Subclassing can completely change the behavior and the look of Widgets.
-Here are the steps:
+  In Android, subclassing can completely change the behavior and the look of Widgets.
+The steps are:

-  1. Override `void initView(Context var1, AttributeSet var2, int var3)` and inflate/initialize your custom layout in there.
-Remember to **not call super.initView()**.
+  1. Override `void initView(Context var1, AttributeSet var2, int var3)` and inflate/initialize the custom layout.
+Remember, **do not call** `super.initView()`.

-  2. To get updated with information changes, override methods with the name follow `onXXXChange` pattern.
-Ex: `onBatteryPercentageChange(int percentage)` in `BatteryWidget` .
-This method will be called everytime battery percentage changes.
-Overriding this method will give you integer value of battery percentage.
-Remember to **not call super.onXXXChange()**.
+  2. To get updated with information changes, override methods with the name following the `onXXXChange` pattern (for example, the `onBatteryPercentageChange(int percentage)` in `BatteryWidget`).
+This method will be called every time battery percentage changes.
+Overriding this method will give you the integer value of battery percentage.
+Remember, **do not call** `super.initView()`.

-  3. To perform some actions to aircraft, use(call) methods with the name follow `performXXXAction` pattern.
+  3. To perform actions, use methods that follow the naming pattern `performXXXAction`.

+## Collection

+A widget collection groups multiple, often related widgets together in an organized way.
+It controls the layout of the widgets relative to each other.

+Collections can also be created and used to organize pre-existing widgets.

+Widget collections are used in iOS Only.

 ## Panels

-Panels are more complex control elements.
-Normally, they are complex menus and setting views.
-They are usually a lot more enclosed because they handle very complex logics.
-They can be placed in your app's UI using native methods.
-See below examples:
+Panels are more complex elements with rich information and control, such as settings menus or the pre-flight checklist.

+Examples of panels include:

 <html>